POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 .. _pipeline_step3:

-Step 3: calculating extra values from detailed data
+Step 3: Calculating extra values from detailed data
 --------------------------------------------------

 In this step we calculate extra quantities from the histories and profiles.